This post may contain affiliate links, view our disclaimer for details.

 This iced shaken espresso recipe is super simple to make.
 You’ll need a sealable jar (to shake the espresso in), lots of ice, and your preferred glass to drink it from.

-STEP 1: In the sealable jar, add 2 shots of fresh brewed espresso and 1-2 tablespoons of the pumpkin brown sugar syrup.
+Then add 1-2 tablespoons of the pumpkin brown sugar syrup.

 shaken espresso tips & tricks